orbatschow/kubepost/docs/getting-started.md

   preventDeletion: false
 ```

-This resource will cause kubepost to search for an instance with label `kubepost` within all namespaces,
+This resource will cause kubepost to search for an connection with label `default` within all namespaces,
 that have an assigned label `default`.
-For all matching instances it will grab the connection details, connect
+For all matching connections it will grab the connection details, connect
 to the `postgres` database and create the role.
 After creating the role, kubepost will check if the desired
 permissions are equal to the current ones.
 If there are differences kubepost will try to resolve those issues
 and grant/revoke the differences.